LelIllumina/Telegram-Bot/README.md

 To run:

-Create a new file called `.env` in the root of the project with the following content:
+Create a new file or copy `.env.example` to a file called `.env` in the root of the project with the following content:

 ```shell
 TELEGRAM_BOT_TOKEN=youBotToken